firben-sass/compweb/content/data-description.md

 <!--
 The reviews in the digital music subset are in the form of text, and they are written by Amazon customers who have purchased and used the digital music products.
 Each review includes a star rating (from 1 to 5), a summary of the customer's opinion of the product, and a more detailed review of the product's features and performance -->

 The dataset is found under the section Files, "Small" subsets for experimentation, Digital Music (5-core).
-This data set is a subset where the 5-core is extracted, such that each of the remaining users and items has 5 reviews.
+This data set is 37,8 MB and is a subset where the 5-core is extracted, such that each of the remaining users and items has 5 reviews.
 Furthermore, the set has been filtered by the format of the product being sold, presenting as 'style' in the dataset, and only reviews of the Vinyl-style were included in the dataset for this project.
 The relevant variables in the data set are the following:

 ```